alice-si/contracts/README.md

 ### Running tests

-To run all of the smart contract tests use following truffle command in your console:
+To run all of the smart contract tests, use the following truffle command in your console:

     truffle test

-If you are using testrpc client remember to start it with sufficient number of test accounts:
+If you are using the testrpc client, remember to start it with a sufficient number of test accounts:

     testrpc -a 100

-You can also use automated test script instead of the previous two commands:
+You can also use an automated test script instead of the previous two commands:

     yarn test

 ### Demo dApp

-We created a demo dApp so you can interact and test smart contract in a visual environment rather than hacking console scripts.
-To run this mode please deploy the smart contracts to your blockchain network:
+We created a demo dApp so you can interact and test the smart contracts in a visual environment rather than hacking console scripts.
+To run this mode, deploy the smart contracts to your blockchain network:

     truffle migrate